Council housing allocations policy

-- Only applicants who can show a valid local connection will be able to join the waiting list although in exceptional circumstances applicants with no local connection may be able to join the list.
+- Only applicants who can show a valid local connection will be able to join the waiting list although in exceptional circumstances applicants with no local connection (such as those who have had to flee domestic abuse) may be able to join the list.

 - Any applicant who owns a home either in the UK or abroad, regardless of their local connection to Welwyn Hatfield, will be considered to have sufficient financial means to resolve their own housing situation and will not qualify to join the Housing Needs Register.

 The following persons will be exempt from requiring a local connection to join the register:

 - Persons who are serving in the regular forces or have done so in the five years preceding their application to join the HNR;

 - Bereaved spouses or civil partners of those serving in the regular forces where their spouse or partner's death is attributable (wholly or partly) to their service and the bereaved spouse or civil partner's entitlement to reside in Ministry of Defence accommodation then ceases;

 - Seriously injured, ill or disabled reservists (or former reservists) whose injury, illness or disability is attributable wholly or partly to their service.

 - Any household accepted as homeless under part VII of the Housing Act 1996.

 - Any household who is accepted as having a 'Right to Move' from social housing in another Local authority area.
 (Please refer to the Glossary of terms which outlines the Right to Move in detail)

 In the case of no housing need or where an applicant does not hold a local connection.
 Exception will be made for those over the age of 60 who are registering for sheltered accommodation, providing they are not home owners.